paonegri/DSND_Project1/README.md

 For this project, I was interested in using the kaggle boxofficemojo dataset to better understand:

 1. How can we define a successful movie from a financial perspective?
-2. What internal factors (film production phase) define a successful movie?
+2. What internal factors (early stage of production) define a successful movie?
 3. Are these factors able to predict the success of a given film?